dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 ### Install VirtualBox Guest Additions

-Installing the VirtualBox guest addons allows a few extra features.
-Most important one is probably the ability to resize the virtual machine size which affect the resolution of the virtual machine.
-But not only limited to that.
+Installing the `VirtualBox Guest Addons` is not mandatory but really a big nice additional and very recommended.
+It allows a few extra features.
+Most important one is probably the ability to resize the screen of the window of the virtual machine size which affect the resolution of the virtual machine.
+But not only limited to that, there are other additional addons.

 ````commandline
 sudo apt update